Shoreasg/Coda-bird/README.md

 2. I feel that i could tidy up my main menu code.
 I don't find it really DRY.
 Maybe i should create a function to group the buttons together.

+## Day 7- 23/9/2121

+- Added final mode and spawning of enemy birds
+- Added pause button

+Seventh Day, i decided to rename my game and i have created the final mode and the spawning of enemy birds.
+I changed the logic of the spawning of both coins and enemybird.
+I will spawn one each and i don't check for the distance between the first spawn coin/enemy bird with the next spawn coin/bird.
+The distance between 2 of these can be different else it will be very weird to have the enemybirds and coin spanwing roughly the same distance.

+Issues i had

+1. I had issue creating the logic of the pause button.
+Might be due to my event listener.
+I will work on this tomorrow.